LauretteM/grammar-checker-zul/README.md

 ## Usage
 This project aims to address the following research question: Can a formal grammar be used to develop a grammar checker to identify agreement errors in IsiZulu?

+### Installation requirements
+This project uses a number of libraries that can be installed via `pip`.

+    pip install PyQt6 nltk pgf pgfaux

+Todo: add all

 <a name="BuiltWith"></a>
 ## Built With
 This project was built using the following applications and extensions: